TheFlemoid/ESP-IDF-HD44780/README.md

 3. Send HD44780_INIT_SEQ (0x30) again, then delay >100us.
 4. Send HD44780_INIT_SEQ (0x30) a third time, then delay >100us.
    This will cause the display to do a soft reset.
-5. For 4 bit initialization, send instruction HD44780_FOUR_BIT_MODE
+5. For 4-bit mode initialization, send instruction HD44780_FOUR_BIT_MODE
    (0x20) and delay >100us.
 This tells the controller that all commands going forward are on D4-D7 only, and to ignore D0-3 entirely.
    This step should be skipped altogether for 8-bit mode.